Adventures without running water in Madrid – Spain is different

 As Jocko would say, GOOD.

-I get home and the plumber is there.
+I get home and the plumber is downstairs.
 He says we’ll have limited water today, and the whole thing could be solved in “a few days”.

 Of course, on Spanish time that could be weeks.

 (Don’t believe me, just ask any Spanish person.
 In these parts, mañana means whenever I feel like it – how ’bout next Friday?
 Or maybe September?)

 In any case, I’ve had a good morning writing, and I realize that the low level of irritation – no water plus the urge to crush my online arch-nemesis – has made me feel like going to do a hard workout.

 I’m still sweaty from last night, and probably won’t be able to shower after, but hey.